lvgl/docs_old/en/html/_sources/get-started/pc-simulator.md.txt

 On Debian-based distros (e.g. Ubuntu): `sudo apt-get install default-jre`

 Note: If you are using other distros, then please refer and install 'Java Runtime Environment' suitable to your distro.
+Note: If you are using macOS and get a "Failed to create the Java Virtual Machine" error, uninstall any other Java JDK installs and install Java JDK 8u.
+This should fix the problem.

 You can download Eclipse's CDT from: [https://www.eclipse.org/cdt/downloads.php](https://www.eclipse.org/cdt/downloads.php).
 Start the installer and choose *Eclipse CDT* from the list.